MoCoMakers/qt-panda/documentation/PC_GUI_LAYOUT.md

 - Keep records of your measurements

 **How it works:**
 Enter a file path prefix (default is "./data/iv_curve_").
-The system automatically appends a millisecond-precision timestamp to create a unique filename.
+The system automatically appends a millisecond-precision timestamp to create a unique filename (e.g., `./data/iv_curve_1234567890.csv`).
 The CSV file contains two columns: bias voltage (volts) and current (amperes), with one row per measurement point.

 **File format:**
 The saved CSV file has the format: